 Leonora Yetter, Online Director – firstname.lastname@example.org

-Leonora oversees Abundant Housing LA’s online tools, including our member database and website.
-Leonora also teaches other members to use the online tools.
+Leonora oversees Abundant Housing LA’s online tools, including our member database, weekly emails, and website.
+Leonora also manages the online advocacy forms (“action alerts”) Abundant Housing LA and our members use to support or oppose projects and policies.

-Leonora is originally from New Jersey.
+Outside of Abundant Housing LA, Leonora is a mom, and an attorney working in the non-profit sector to defend tenants from eviction.
 Recently, she worked for the No on Measure LV Campaign in Santa Monica against an extreme anti-development ballot measure.
-Leonora is a two-year attorney with a background in litigation.
 Previously, she graduated from the University of Texas School of Law.
 For undergraduate studies, she attended New York University.

 In her free time, Leonora enjoys gardening and cooking.